Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

     ```bash
     chmod +x download_files.sh
     ./download_files.sh -data
     ```

-    If you are using Windows, you can use our Windows PowerShell equivalent bash script by typing the following command in PowerShell terminal:

-    ```bash
-    .\download_files.ps1 -data
-    ```

 12. Finally, run the inferences scripts in this repo according to their numbering.
 For example, if you want to run the Facebook inference pipeline, you can run the scripts in the following order: